McMillan was traded to the Raiders from the Dolphins on Saturday, Barry Jackson of the Miami Herald reports.

 In what has been a disappointing season for the Dolphins overall, McMillan's development can be seen as a rare point of optimism.
 The second-year pro, who missed his entire rookie season due to a torn ACL, has come on as a leader in Miami's defense down the stretch.
 McMillan will be a solid IDP play Week 17 against the Bills.

 McMillan recorded nine tackles (five solo) during Sunday's 34-33 win over the Patriots.

 McMillan equaled a season high in tackles during Sunday's win against New England.
 The second-year pro has posted at least seven tackles in his last four games, and he will be a solid IDP play against the Vikings in Week 15.

 McMillan made nine tackles (seven solo) in Thursday's 42-23 loss to the Texans.

-McMillan has had at least six tackles in each of the last five games now, adding a forced fumble in that span as well.
+McMillan has posted at least six tackles in each of the last five games, adding a forced fumble in that span as well.
 The 2017 second-round pick is performing well in his first NFL action -- 47 tackles in eight games -- after missing his entire rookie campaign with a torn ACL.

 |Sun 10/25||vs TB||L 20-45||0||0||0||0||0||0||0||0|